netpipe/Luna/README.md

 WINDOWS BUILD
 IMPORTANT STEP
--compile irrlicht dll and dont use static lib .a files or it will crash

--------this has changed
+-windows 64 minimal is what im using as a build target in codeblocks at the moment.
--on windows extract pydata.tar in media folder so its has /lib/python2.7 in there so you dont get a module site error when starting luna
+-compile irrlicht dll and dont use static lib .a files or it will crash -on windows if you get a site module error crash during startup  -  extract pydata.tar in media folder so its has either GAME/lib/python2.7 or media/lib/python2.7 in there so you dont get a module site error when starting luna

--------is now
-in the game folder so media/pydata.tar needs to be extracted to GAME/lib folder unless you build mtar from the lunaLibs folder
+in the game folder so media/pydata.tar needs to be extracted to GAME/lib folder unless you build mtar from the lunaLibs folder using #define COMPRESS default

--copy the dll from irrlicht185/bin/win32-gcc/irrlicht.dll to luna/GAME/irrlicht.dll where you see your exe -todo make the tar extract itself if no directory exists
+-copy the dll from irrlicht185/bin/win32-gcc/irrlicht.dll to luna/GAME/irrlicht.dll where you see your exe

 Ffmpeg and P5 glove driver are LGPL from the libs repo.